Skip to main content

 Tips

-- The more complete your setup (services, hours, FAQs), the better the AI handles calls.
+- The more complete your setup (services, hours, FAQs, transfers), the better the AI handles calls.

 - Spam calls are not counted toward your monthly usage.